-The Board respects and supports the stockholders' interest in good corporate citizenship and social responsibility, and recognizes the importance, as both an ethical and a business responsibility, of addressing the environmental and social impacts of Emerson's business.
-We are genuinely concerned about and engaged in the issues that would be covered in the sustainability report requested by the proponents.
-We believe that the Company has demonstrated a long history of dedication to good corporate citizenship - environmentally, socially, charitably and otherwise.
-Notably, the "Corporate Citizenship" section of our website at www.Emerson.com provides investors with detailed information about the following subjects:
+The Board recognizes the importance, as both an ethical and a business responsibility, of addressing the environmental and social impact of Emerson's business.
+The "Corporate Citizenship" section of our website at www.Emerson.com provides information about the following subjects:

-- · Our business and personal standards of ethics; - Commitment to people, open communication and leadership as a cornerstone of our business process; - Efforts to create and sustain healthy and safe work environments reflecting our respect for our employees and others; - Environmental stewardship activities, including 1) our commitment to provide products and services that improve energy efficiencies and reduce potential harm to the environment, and 2) efforts to operate our facilities in a manner that protects the environment, meets or exceeds government requirements, and continually reduces energy consumption and waste; - Our engagement of the developing world in global growth, opportunity, and rising standards of living; and - Our contributions to the community, such as charitable contributions and support to local educational programs throughout the world.
+- Our business and personal standards of ethics; - Commitment to people, open communication and leadership as a cornerstone of our business process; - Efforts to create and sustain healthy and safe work environments reflecting our respect for our employees and others; - Ongoing audit, retrofit and new development efforts to obtain LEED (Leadership in Energy and Environmental Design) certification from the U.S. Green Building Council for various Company locations worldwide; - Environmental stewardship activities, including 1) our commitment to provide products and services that improve energy efficiencies and reduce potential harm to the environment, and 2) efforts to operate our facilities in a manner that protects the environment, meets or exceeds government requirements, and continually reduces energy consumption and waste;

+- Efforts to develop and manage a responsible global supply chain, including our Supplier Code of Conduct; - Our engagement of the developing world in global growth, opportunity, and rising standards of living; and - Our contributions to the community, such as charitable contributions and support to local educational programs throughout the world.